Jako/LangRouter/docs/usage.md

 | langrouter.debug          | Debug           | Log debug information in MODX error log.                                                  | No                             |
 | langrouter.response_code  | Response Code   | Response code for the redirect to the right context, if the culture key is not set.       | HTTP/1.1 301 Moved Permanently |

-!!! caution "Redirect loops possible"
+!!! danger "Redirect loops possible"

     Please don't activate the **friendly_urls_strict** MODX system setting, if you use LangRouter.
 That can cause nasty redirect loops.